jlee23-hub/Thrive/custom_instruction/instructions.md

    - Use exact icon names and paths
    - Include proper labels

+6. **Use correct button patterns**
+   - Icon-only buttons → IconButton
+   - Buttons with text → Button with iconBefore/iconAfter
+   - Always import from @atlaskit/button/new

+7. **Use text primitives**
+   - All text content → Text component
+   - All headings → Heading component
+   - Never use HTML p, span, h1, h2, etc.

 ### When Converting Existing Code

 1. **Map existing patterns to Atlaskit**